Avoid cross-cultural misunderstandings with these negotiation exercises

 David Fairman is Managing Director at the Consensus Building Institute, Associate Director of the MIT-Harvard Public Disputes Program, and former Lecturer in MIT’s Department of Urban Studies and Planning.

-Larry Susskind, vice-chair of PON, moderates the discussion, including a Q&A sessions at the end of each presentation.
-He also hosts a captivating interview with the three panelists that crystallizes the most valuable take-away lessons from exchange.
+Larry Susskind, vice-chair of PON, moderates the discussion, including a Q&A session at the end of each presentation.
+He also hosts a captivating interview with the three panelists that crystallizes the most valuable take-away lessons from the exchange.

 This video is downloadable as a 14-piece series (each segment is between 2-4 minutes in length) or as a single continuous video that includes all segments (total running time is 40 minutes).
 A single purchase allows customers to download both versions if they so wish.